Hunted in Holland

-Hunted in Holland is a British children's film/crime film from 1961 directed by Derek Williams and starring Sean Scully, Jacques Verbrugge and Sandra Spurr.
-The script was written Ian Dalrymple and Williams.
-Hunted in Holland was shot in Eastmancolor.
+Hunted in Holland is a 1961 British children's film/crime film directed by Derek Williams and starring Sean Scully, Jacques Verbrugge and Sandra Spurr.
+The script was written by Ian Dalrymple and Williams.
+It was produced by the Children's Film Foundation and shot in Eastmancolor.

 Plot

 Tim visits his penfriend Piet van Helder in Holland.
 Piet has a kid sister named Aanike.
 Tim throws away a raw herring, which lands in the megaphone of a man guiding British tourists in a channel boat.
-Confused he drops his walking stick into the water.
-When the children later fishes it up, they discover a valuable diamond bracelet hidden inside.
+Confused, he drops his walking stick into the water.
+When the children later fish it up, they discover a valuable diamond bracelet hidden inside.
 The guide actually belongs to a gang of diamond thieves.
 Tim conceals the bracelet inside a hollow cheese.